networknt/light-doc/content/en/tutorial/rest/openapi/servicemesher/_index.md

 ```

-The service config will be convert to ServiceMapper object by Config mapping:
+The service config will be converted to ServiceMapper object by Config mapping:

 ```
     ServiceMapper serviceMapper = (ServiceMapper) Config.getInstance().getJsonObjectConfig(ServiceMapper.CONFIG_NAME, ServiceMapper.class);